rudneir2/ZT_Introduction/README.md

 3. build all the Azure network VNETs and their subnets

 4. configure the NSG (Network Security Group) and ASG (Application Security Group) according to the Security rules for the environment

-5.create the VPN gateway on Azure VNET to communicate with on-premises environment
+5. create the VPN gateway on Azure VNET to communicate with on-premises environment

 6. Deploy Azure Firewall and the policies (rules) that will be considered